- How to Choose a Petticoat and Slip for Your Wedding Dress - May 24, 2023

-There are some gemstones that seem to attract dirt and oil.
-Unfortunately, you can’t wear your jewelry every day and expect that the gems will remain sparkly and shiny without routine maintenance and cleaning.
-There are some stones that are more high maintenance than others and require a cleaning each day to keep them looking their best.
-Morganite is one of those gemstones that require daily maintenance and care while you’re wearing them.
+There are some stones that are more high maintenance than others and require cleaning each day to keep them looking their best.
+Morganite is one of those gemstones that require daily maintenance and care while you’re wearing them, especially if you have an engagement ring that has a morganite stone.

 There are a few reasons that your Morganite gemstone is turning cloudy and dull.
 Thankfully, most can be avoided.
-You should never wear your Morganite ring while you’re cleaning.
+You should never wear your Morganite engagement ring or morganite jewelry while you’re cleaning.
 Chemicals can really impact the ring.
 In fact, that kind of cloudiness and murkiness can be permanent if you’re not careful.
 Always remove your ring when cleaning around the house.

 Applying hand lotion while wearing your Morganite ring is another way you can end up with a dull gemstone.
 The lotion ends up all over the stone including the back, which stops light from entering from under the stone.
 Even if you don’t see the lotion on the stone itself, it’s almost guaranteed that the lotion is covering and blocking the sparkle.